 He shambled into the room.

 disconsolate and exhausted after losing the match, the wrestler shambled toward the locker room

-Origin of SHAMBLE
+Origin and Etymology of shamble

-Seen & Heard
+Seen and Heard

 What made you want to look up shamble?
 Please tell us where you read or heard it (including the quote, if possible).